Zurmang Gharwang Rinpoche: Enthronement

-In 1976, shortly after his eleventh birthday, Gharwang Rinpoche was installed on the Lion Throne as the Twelfth Zurmang Gharwang.
-The ceremony took place in the Assembly Hall of the Dharma Chakra Center in the presence of the Sixteenth Gyalwa Karmapa.
+In 1976, shortly after his eleventh birthday, Gharwang Rinpoche was installed on the Lion Throne as the 12th Zurmang Gharwang.
+The ceremony took place in the Assembly Hall of the Dharma Chakra Center in the presence of the 16th Karmapa.
 It was attended by many incarnate tulkus, monks, and state dignitaries.
 Hundreds of well-wishers and devotees came to witness the event.
 During the ceremonial installation, the Karmapa gave Gharwang Rinpoche his name, "Karma Gharwang Chochung Tenpa Namgyal Thinley Kunkhyab Pal Zangpo," which means The Victorious Protector of Buddha Dharma With Excellent Qualities and All-Pervasive, Auspicious Activities.
 The Karmapa also predicted the founding of a new Zurmang Kagyu monastery outside Tibet which would become an important center for the teaching and practice of the Buddha Dharma.

 Education

-In the years following his enthronement, Gharwang Rinpoche received many personal empowerments, textual transmissions, as well as oral instructions directly from his root lama, the Sixteenth Gyalwa Karmapa.
-After Gyalwa Karmapa died, Gharwang Rinpoche studied at the Nalanda Buddhist Institute between 1981 and 1991, and graduated as the top student in the year of 1991.
+In the years following his enthronement, Gharwang Rinpoche received many personal empowerments, textual transmissions, as well as oral instructions directly from his root lama, the 16th Karmapa.
+After Karmapa died, Gharwang Rinpoche studied at the Nalanda Buddhist Institute between 1981 and 1991, and graduated as the top student in the year of 1991.

-Among his teachers were Kalu Rinpoche, Jamgon Kongtrul Rinpoche, Tulku Urgyen Rinpoche, Khenchen Pema Pedtse Rinpoche, Shamarpa, Situpa, and Gyaltsapa, and Buddhist scholars such as Khenchen Thrangu Rinpoche, Khenchen Tsultrim Gyamtso, Khenchen Chodak Tenphel, Khenpo Chokden, and Khenpo Tenzin Phuntsok.
+Among his teachers were Kalu Rinpoche, Jamgon Kongtrul Rinpoche, Tulku Urgyen Rinpoche, Khenchen Pema Pedtse Rinpoche, Shamarpa, Situpa, and Gyaltsapa, and Buddhist scholars such as Thrangu Rinpoche, Tsultrim Gyamtso, Khenchen Chodak Tenphel, Khenpo Chokden, and Khenpo Tenzin Phuntsok.

 Activities

 In 1987, while still an undergraduate, Gharwang Rinpoche began his teaching career at the Nalanda Buddhist Institute.
 Since then, he has taught extensively in dharma centers all over the world, in Europe, America, as well as in Asia.
 Zurmang centers can now be found in Singapore, Hong Kong, Indonesia, and Malaysia.

-In 1990 the mayor of Los Angeles honored him with the key to the city, making him an honorary citizen of the US.
+In 1990, Tom Bradley, the mayor of Los Angeles honored him with the key to the city, making him an honorary citizen of the US.

 In August 1991 Gharwang Rinpoche returned for the first time to his original Seat in Zurmang Kham, (Qinghai province).
 He personally blessed the many people who came to greet him, and presented gifts to the people of Qinghai, including a towering gold-plated Buddha 15 feet high, a golden dharma wheel flanked by two listening deer, and a khengere (a bell-shaped object symbolizing the ever flourishing dharma, which is traditionally placed on the roof of a monastery).
 He encouraged and contributed to welfare projects throughout the region.
 In the same year, Rinpoche established the Zurmang Kagyu Buddhist Foundation.
 He initiated many community projects such as the construction of roads, schools, medical dispensaries, orphanages, and homes for the elderly.

 In 1992 Gharwang Rinpoche commenced the construction of a new Seat for the Zurmang Kagyu Tradition in Lingdum, Sikkim.
 The site covers approximately 21 acres of forested slope on the same hill occupied by Rumtek.
-In under four years, he built a monastic complex, fulfilling the prediction of the Sixteenth Gyalwa Karmapa of a new Zurmang Kagyu monastery outside Tibet.
+In under four years, he built a monastic complex, fulfilling the prediction of the 16th Karmapa of a new Zurmang Kagyu monastery outside Tibet.